Where to Stay in Banff Last Updated: January 27, 2023

 Mount Royal Hotel

 Located right across the street from the King Edward Hotel, the Mount Royal Hotel offers the same incredible location but with a much nicer hotel.
 This historic hotel is as beautiful on the inside as it is on the outside and offers some unique amenities such as a full-service restaurant, general store, library, and museum!
-This hotel has been a staple in Banff for more than 100 years and has been recently renovated as well due to a fire.
+This hotel has been a staple in Banff for more than 100 years and has been recently renovated.
+It’s also home to Brazen, which instantly became one of the best restaurants in Banff.

 Buffalo Mountain Lodge